AI Evaluation Should Require Standardized Item-Level Data Releases: Introduction

 \section{Introduction}

-~ Generative AI has drastically expanded automation, reshaping the social and economic fabric~\citep{zhao2025surveylargelanguagemodels}.
-As these models move into high-stakes deployments, the risk of unpredictable behavior necessitates rigorous oversight and regulation.
-Consequently, AI evaluation, which is currently dominated by benchmarking practices~\citep{Eriksson_Purificato_Noroozian_Vinagre_Chaslot_Gomez_Fernandez-Llorca_2025}, is essential for understanding model capabilities, informing AI policy, and guiding responsible deployment across domains.
+~ Generative AI is moving rapidly into high-stakes deployments, while AI evaluation, dominated by benchmarking practice ~\citep{Eriksson_Purificato_Noroozian_Vinagre_Chaslot_Gomez_Fernandez-Llorca_2025}, has become the primary instrument for understanding model capabilities, informing AI policy, and guiding responsible deployment.
+However, the empirical foundation of such instruments is thinner than their influence suggests.
+Benchmarks are released, leaderboards are populated, and deployment and decisions are made, while the underlying response data that would let the community audit whether benchmark measures what they claim to measure and evaluate benchmark reliability are rarely shared and analyzed.

-Benchmarks have a long history as standardized tests for comparing systems, such as computing power~(e.g., \citealp{linpack}) and component-level efficiency~(e.g., \citealp{pcmark}).
-Contemporary AI benchmarks primarily rely on curated datasets designed to operationalize specific capabilities, including reasoning~(e.g., \citealp{valmeekam2022large}), tool use~(e.g., \citealp{huang2024metatool}), social skills~(e.g., \citealp{choi-etal-2023-llms}), and domain knowledge~(e.g., \citealp{petroni-etal-2021-kilt}).
-Characterized by capability-to-task breakdowns, task-specific metrics, and score aggregation~\citep{liu-etal-2024-ecbd}, this paradigm provides a standardized, empirical basis for comparing AI system performance.

-However, providing a defensible picture of model capabilities is increasingly difficult as the validity of AI benchmarks called into question~\citep{raji-etal-2021-ai}.
-A central limitation is that critical design choices --- including capability definitions, content curation, and metric selection --- often lack transparency or formal justification~\citep{liu-etal-2024-ecbd}.
+This gap entails consequences.
+Critical design choices, including capability definitions, content curation, and metric selection, often lack transparency or formal justification~\citep{liu-etal-2024-ecbd}.
 This opacity undermines the validity evidence~\citep{blodgett-etal-2021-stereotyping,liu-etal-2024-ecbd} needed to support the interpretations of results, making it unclear whether benchmarks genuinely measure their intended constructs, despite explicit metadata or task descriptions ~\citep{akyurek-etal-2022-challenges}.
-Furthermore, when the motivations for specific design paths are not clearly articulated, benchmarks become prone to redundancy~\citep{10.5555/3692070.3693466,ott2022benchmark}.
+Compounding these design limitations, the speed of AI development manifests as benchmark saturation~\citep{ott2022benchmark}, rapidly outdated content~\citep{jiang2025time}, and widespread data contamination~\citep{xu-etal-2025-dcr}, rendering aggregate scores uninformative or misleading for deployment decisions~\citep{golchin2024time}.
+New benchmarks proliferate to address these concerns, but often recycle existing practices without adding evaluative insight~\citep{blodgett-etal-2020-language}, widening socio-technical gap between technical solutions and real-world requirements~\citep{10.5555/3042573.3042809,liao2025rethinking}.